withastro/astro/.changeset/stupid-poets-grab.md

 HTML markup elements with any Markdoc tags and nodes.

-This is a potential XSS vector as HTML in Markdoc markup will be rendered as real HTML nodes once this is enabled (it should be noted this is already the case for Markdoc and MDX integrations as-is, by default.)
+This is a potential XSS vector as HTML in Markdoc markup will be rendered as real HTML nodes once this is enabled (it should be noted this is already the case for Markdown and MDX integrations as-is, by default.)

 Example of enabling this feature: